Quickly Connect With QuickBooks Online

 Step 3: Choose your import and export options

 Once the connection has been created, a dialogue will automatically appear prompting you to set your import and export preferences.
-By default, Expensify will import QuickBooks “expense” accounts as Expensify Categories, and you also have the option to import customers/jobs as Expensify Tags.
-While an option does not yet appear, we will automatically import your QuickBooks Classes (and Locations, if any exist) as Expensify Report Fields.
+By default, Expensify will import QuickBooks “expense” accounts as Expensify Categories, and you also have the option to import Items to Expensify Categories, customers/jobs as Expensify Tags, and your QuickBooks Classes (and Locations, if any exist) as Expensify Report Fields.

 It’s also important to note that you can now set export options based on the type of expense, whether reimbursable or non-reimbursable.
 Any expenses checked as billable in Expensify, will also carry over into QuickBooks with the billable flag checked.

 Import QuickBooks Items as Categories

 Expensify now allows you to import Items from QuickBooks Online as Categories in Expensify.
 Once you've selected an Item as an expense's category, when you export this report to QuickBooks Online, we'll associate the transaction with that Item.

 To enable, just set up your Items in QuickBooks Online, then update your policy in Expensify, by click in to Admin, your policy, Connections, then under QuickBooks, click Configure and enable Import Items.
 Simply Save, and don’t forget to Sync.